 Our competitors range from large and well established companies to smaller, earlier-stage businesses.
-See "Risk Factors-Risks Related to Our Business and Industry-The payment processing industry is highly competitive.
+See "Risk Factors-Risks Related to Our Business and Industry-The payment processing industry as well as the software industries in our strategic vertical markets are all highly competitive.
 Such competition could adversely affect the fees we receive, and as a result, our margins, business, financial condition and results of operations" in Part I, Item 1A of this Annual Report on Form 10-K.